Ways of Organizing

-Informed by the work of Canadian media theorist Harold Innis, this volume frames documentary as a staple resource, one that organizes new social and material worlds by developing particular sensibilities and desires for its content.
-While Innis’s research began with the geographic and political economies of staple resources that shaped Modern Canada such as timber and cod, he later re-conceived these staples as media that organized the landscapes around them.
-Through Innis’s frame, we want to suggest a fundamentally logistical approach to documentary, one that invites contributors to think of documentary as an organizational tool in order to place documentary’s subjects and settings, its images and viewers, and its texts and the spaces in which they circulate on the same plane.
+Ways of Organizing explores the politics of documentary through the ways that its circulation condenses a variety of economic, political, and social flows.
+We want to suggest a fundamentally logistical approach to documentary, one that invites readers to think of documentary as an organizational tool in order to place documentary’s subjects and settings, its images and viewers, and its texts and the spaces in which they circulate on the same plane.
 How does documentary organize social, political and institutional worlds?

-We invite contributors to consider the expanded field of documentary — from social media, to film festivals, galleries, activism, funding structures, and more.
-We also invite contributors to pay close attention to both the practical process involved in creating and circulating media forms and to the demands and expectations that may be generated as a result of new content.
+The contributors consider an expanded field of documentary — from social media, to film festivals, galleries, activism, funding structures, and more, paying close attention to both the practical process involved in creating and circulating media forms and to the demands and expectations that may be generated as a result of their content.

 Other contributors place in dialectical relationship formal and rhetorical conventions of documentary such as “narrative” and storytelling” and the social and material conditions that produce and circulate these forms.
 We are interested in the routes and means through which images circulate and in the discursive and logistical infrastructures that enable documentary culture.

 Jason Fox and Laliv Melamed, “Introduction: Ways of Organizing”